gregecmaregec/gregecmaregec.github.io/_projects/risk_n_compliance.md

 <br>
 <br>
 <b>Liability and Accountability</b><br>
 When AI systems make autonomous decisions that result in harm or damages, determining liability becomes even more complicated compared to current user-implemented AI outputs.
 Who will be held responsible and will carry the liability - the AI developer, the organization implementing the AI, or the AI itself?
 Current legal frameworks struggle to address scenarios where there's no direct human decision-maker to hold accountable for untransparent outputs.
-This is especially relevant for organizations engaged in International Trade, where understanding who bears liability is of great importance.
+This is especially relevant for organizations engaged in International Trade, as understanding who bears liability is of great importance.
 <br>
 <br>
 <b>Transparency and Explainability</b><br>